PnS2019/pns2019.github.com/session_05.md

 #### Folder structure
 Initialize a github project on the PnS2019 github repository, and clone it to your working machine.
 The folder structure can be organized as follows.

-1. __README__ file: A README file with some basic information about the project, like the required dependencies, setting up the project and replicating an experiment, links to the dataset, is really useful both for you and anyone you are sharing your project with.
+1. __README__ file: A README file with some basic information about the project, like the required dependencies, setting up the project and replicating an experiment, links to the dataset.
+This is really useful both for you and anyone you are sharing your project with.
 2. __data__ folder: A data folder to host the data is useful if it is kept separate.
 Given that some of your projects involve data collection, your data generation scripts can also be hosted in this directory.
 3. __models__ folder: You can put your model implementations in this folder.
 4. __main.py__ file: The main file is the main training script for the project.
 Ideally you would want to run this script with some parameters of choice to train a required model.